 JWST's background model varies with the target coordinates (RA, Dec) and time of year.
 These calculations assume the fiducial "1.2 × MinZodi" (1.2 times the minimum zodiacal light) background at RA = 17:26:44, Dec = -73:19:56 on June 19, 2019, as used in the NIRCam Imaging article.
 The background model for these observations must be generated using the online ETC GUI and then imported into the Python ETC engine.

-Note we do not generally recommend integration times greater than 1000 seconds.
-After 1000 seconds, the majority of pixels would likely be affected by cosmic rays.
+Note we do not generally recommend integration times greater than 1,000 s.
+After 1,000 s, the majority of pixels would likely be affected by cosmic rays.
 See discussion in MIRI Cross-Mode Recommended Strategies.